patrick-hutchinson/solomon-network-graph/src/checklist.md

 — The zoom popup appears alos when its fully zoomed and you try to continue zooming — Ideally remove event listeners
-— Panning and Zooming to Node group only works on first time clicking the group filter — Nodes Tend to get too far away from the arrow in the yellow group
+— Panning and Zooming to Node group only works on first time clicking the group filter

 END: Disable right click